Team-Gitta/Gitta-Self-driving-Contest/README.md

 ## QR code detection

-When the self-driving car arrives in front of the pot and stops, starts QRcode detection.
+When the self-driving car arrives in front of the pot, it stops and starts detection.

-Detect QR code and decode it in the raspberry pi.
+[QRcode processing program](https://github.com/Team-Gitta/QRcode-Processing) in the raspberry pi detects QR code and decodes it.
 The information in the Qrcode is the source of the pot.
-Check that the value is equal to the id of the pot that needs to be watered.
+It Checks that the value is equal to the id of the pot that needs to be watered.

 If the id values match,
-Get coordinates of four points of the QR code.
+get coordinates of four points of the QR code.
-Use the coordinates of the points to determine the angle, height, and distance of the pot.
+Using the coordinates of the points, the angle, height, and distance of the pot are determined.

-Locate the QRcode and draw blue lines using opencv
+QRcode processing program in the raspberry pi locates the QRcode and draw blue lines using opencv

 ![pot](https://user-images.githubusercontent.com/68395698/110612901-fb5a1700-81d3-11eb-98bc-183ca669a86b.JPG)